Roche-Bois Warriors

 Roche-Bois Warriors is a Mauritian basketball club based in the Roche-Bois, a suburb of Port Louis.
 The team plays in the MBBF Super League, the highest level of basketball in Mauritius.
+The Warriors have won league championships in 2020 and 2023 and has represented Mauritius in the Road to BAL twice.

+History

 Established in 2000, the Warriors won their first-ever national championship in 2020, after defeating Mahebourg Flippers in the finals.
 As a result, the Warriors qualified for the 2022 qualifying tournaments of the Basketball Africa League (BAL) for the first time.
 This marked the first international appearance of the Warriors.
+They lost all of their three games.

+The Warriors won their second championship in the 2022–23 season.
+They were eligible to play in the 2024 BAL qualification, but withdrew their participation.